Stars or Sand? Are there more Grains of Beach Sand or Stars in our Visible Universe?

 Then, after we have estimates (with each having its own range of variance) the only way I can reasonably imagine deciding there are more stars than sand, or more sand than stars, is if one estimate comfortably exceeds the other by six or more magnitudes; a million times larger or smaller.

-* And so, because of the gigantic estimation errors inherent in this exercise – you might take a big breath (now let it out) and try to keep a sense of humor in mind while reading this.
+* And so, because of the gigantic estimation errors inherent in this exercise – you might take a big breath and try to keep a sense of humor in mind while reading this.
+(You can now let it out)

 1. Stars: We are going to multiply estimates of stars in our galaxy with an estimate of the number of galaxies — even though the number of stars in a galaxy can vary by more than five magnitudes; from 10 million to a trillion stars (and we really don’t have a good grasp on how many galaxies there are.)(For this article we’ll use the definition of a Star as “a luminous body” and embarrassingly ignore dark stars like Brown and Red Dwarfs which make up a HUGE portion of our own galaxy.)

-2. Sand: Next we’ll measure actual sand grains and then estimate how many grains fit in cubes of increasing sizes.
+2. Sand: Next we’ll measure actual sand grain size and then estimate how many grains fit in cubes of increasing sizes.

 3. Then we’ll see how many sand grains we need to represent our own Milky Way galaxy.
 Finally we’ll ball park estimate the size of beaches on the West Coast of North America.
 (This “back of an envelope” type of analysis is sometimes called a “Fermi Estimate.”)